Introduction and Principles

 Recommendations on Employment Outside the School of Nursing

 Full-time students are encouraged to limit their work activities outside of school as much as possible to insure they can meet their academic responsibilities.
 In the past, experience has shown that full-time undergraduate students who attempt to work at greater than 30 percent time (15 hours per week) are highly likely to jeopardize academic performance.
-RN/BSN undergraduate students may be able to manage more outside employment but are advised to make these decisions judiciously.

 The same principles, in general, apply to graduate students.
 Students are likely to successfully manage 3-4 credits of academic work and full-time employment, but experience has shown that success becomes questionable when the academic workload increases.
 Full-time graduate students are encouraged to work no more than 50 percent (20 hours per week) while engaged actively in coursework.

 All students for whom a reduction in employed hours may create a hardship are encouraged to seek public and private funds to support their educational program.
 The University’s Office of Scholarship and Student Aid (962-8396) is available to assist with the pursuit of public scholarship funds as well as federal grants and loans.
-The Office of Admissions and Student Services (1200 Carrington, 966-4260) will assist with identifying potential sources of private funds for which a student may be eligible to apply.
+The Office of Student Affairs (1200 Carrington, 966-4260) will assist with identifying potential sources of private funds for which a student may be eligible to apply.

 Funding support from the School of Nursing is limited; an annual call for applications is made each spring for fall disbursement.
 All eligible students receive printed and electronic notification of the process and are encouraged to apply.
 Funds have been secured from a variety of sources and represent both merit- and need-based opportunities.